graysyh/graysyh.github.io/_pages/home.md

 permalink: /
 ---

-The “Residual Tumor and Response to Treatment Laboratory” has four main goals.

 **The Social Cognition Laboratory at York University investigates a variety of social categorization processes using diverse methods.
 Some of the main issues we examine include:**

 * How we perceive people from different social groups